AwalaApp/codelabs/codelabs/nodejs-pong.md

 Duration: 5:00

+You're about to set up the public address of your endpoint, which is specified with an SRV record.

 We don't need this DNS record just yet, but DNS propagation can sometimes take a while, so it's best to get it going now.

 ### Make sure your domain has DNSSEC properly configured